 It is not possible to say with 100 percent certainty that two people with the same markers are related just as it is not possible to say that if you rolled a dice a thousand times that it would not land on the number 6.
 It would be very unlikely but not impossible.

-The only way to get 100 percent probability of paternity for DNA paternity testing would be to also include a sample from every man in the world who has the same ethnic background as the man being tested.
+The only way to get 100 percent probability of paternity for DNA paternity testing would be to also include a sample from every man in the world who has the same racial background as the man being tested.

 Because not every man in the world can be tested, the international standard for positive proof of paternity is set as high as possible without ever reaching 100 percent—at least 99 percent, with most being 99.9 percent or higher.
 If a man tested is not the father, the probability of paternity is always 0 percent.